-Year Ended I December 31,
+Year Ended December 31,

 2005 2004 Increase/(Decrease)

-\$115,177 \$89,173 \$26,004 29.2%
+\$115,177 \$ 89,173 \$ 26,004 29.2 2%

 Selling, general and administrative expenses include expenses associated with our sales departments, offices, facilities and personnel (outside of our corporate headquarters), marketing expenses, back office expenses, and the advertising traffic (scheduling and insertion) functions.
 The increase in selling, general and administrative expenses resulted primarily from a one-time non-cash charge of approximately \$5.3 million associated with terminating our national sales representation agreements with Interep and our consolidation of the March through December 2005 operating results of Reach Media.
 The increase in national sales representation expenses also resulted from a 2004 one-time reimbursement of approximately \$3.4 million to us from a vendor pursuant to a performance-based agreement.
-Higher selling, general and administrative expenses also resulted from more compensation (mainly commissions and bonuses) and other selling expenses driven by increased revenue, marketing and promotional activity, higher event costs, and sales expenses associated with four new stations launched in late 2004 and 2005.
-Excluding both the March through December 2005 operating results of Reach Media, the approximately \$5.3 million one-time charge associated with terminating the Interep national sales representation agreements, and the approximately \$3.4 million one-time vendor payment, selling, general and administrative expenses increased 10.7% for the year ended December 31, 2005, compared to the same period in 2004.
+Higher selling, general and administrative expenses also resulted from more compensation (mainly commissions and bonuses) and other selling expenses driven by increased revenue, marketing and promotional activity, higher event costs, and sales expenses associated with terminating the Interep national sales representation agreements, and the approximately \$3.3 million one-time charge associated with terminating the Interep national sales representation agreements, and the approximately \$3.4 million one-time charge associated with terminating the Interep national sales representation agreements, and the approximately \$3.4 million one-time charge associated with terminating the Interep national sales representation agreements, and the approximately \$3.4 million one-time tharge associated with terminating the Interep national sales representation agreements, and the approximately \$3.4 million one-time tharge associated with terminating the Interep national sales representation agreements, and the approximately \$3.4 million one-time to the same period in 2004.